 The bottom line

 Startup marketing that works isn't complicated.
 It's a credible brand, a website that converts, and content that compounds.
+Understanding the difference between brand strategy and brand identity is the first step to getting the foundation right.
 Built by people who've done it before, delivered as a system, not a series of one-off projects.

 If your marketing feels like it's not keeping up with your product, the fix isn't more tactics.
 It's better infrastructure.